velartrill/velartrill.github.io/orig/spirals/sparrowhawk/sparrowhawk.md

 I breathe a sigh of relief as Migrant Control comes into view.
 It's an altogether cleaner side to the dock.
 Station troops wait at the entry, rifles at the ready.
 In the distance, a hostel.
 God alone knows what horrors are to be found there.

 I pass through the portway to MC, ignoring the guards' careful looks.
-Rows of reentry lanes stretch across the facility, big glass stations here and there where staff await new arrivals.
-I look to each one in turn, squinting at the clerks behind the glass--
+Rows of reentry lanes stretch across the facility, secure stations here and there where staff await new arrivals.
+I look to each one in turn, squinting at the clerks behind the ballistic glass--

 Finally some god-damned luck.